• Home

 primaxbroker.com is owned by PrimaX Ltd.

-PrimaX Ltd adheres to international standards in the field of KYC and AML policy, as well as risk disclosure.
-Copying of materials without the consent of the company’s management is prohibited.
+PrimaX Ltd. adheres to international KYC and AML standards and risk disclosure requirements.
+Reproduction, distribution, or publication of any materials from this website without the prior written consent of PrimaX Ltd. is prohibited.

-Disclaimer and Risk Notice:
+Disclaimer and Risk Warning

-The information on the website does not constitute investment advice.
-Please remember that activities in the financial markets involve risks and may result in partial or total loss of funds.
+The information provided on this website is for informational purposes only and does not constitute investment advice, a recommendation, or an offer to buy or sell any financial instrument.
+Trading in financial markets involves substantial risk and may result in the partial or total loss of invested funds.

-The brokerage company PrimaX does not provide services to U.S. citizens.
+PrimaX does not provide services to U.S. persons.

 1. Home